dragonfly

 双语例句

-- Humans are one species, just as dragonfly is one species.
+让我们自己来把蜻蜓拼好吧。 - Humans are one species, just as dragonfly is one species.

-我一边喊着一边想抓住那只蜻蜓。 - Researchers collected wild dragonfly larvae, and placed them in tanks with fish or insect predators.
+小蜻蜓在我的头上。 - Researchers collected wild dragonfly larvae, and placed them in tanks with fish or insect predators.

-研究人员们采集了野生蜻蜓的幼虫,把它们与鱼类或食昆虫的生物们放在一起饲养。 - I was talking to a dragonfly.
+研究人员们采集了野生蜻蜓的幼虫,把它们与鱼类或食昆虫的生物们放在一起饲养。 - Yes.
+It's a red dragonfly.